CSI-Carlos-Cobian/CSI-Java-2021/Projects/Program-Your-Life/Adulthood.md

 # Adulthood

-* Hope you were able to reach all your educational goals.
+Hope you were able to reach all your educational goals.
 They may take a little longer than you originally expected but the important thing is to persevere and never give up.
 Now what?
 * Enjoy your financial stability.
+  * Retain 10% of your salary for taxes.
+Do so by multiplying your salary by 90%.
   * Subtract your expenses from your cash.
   * Determine the quality of life you'd like to purchase with your salary.
   * Look up real values for the location in which you'd like to live.
-* You won't earn an average salary straight on your first years working in the field.
+* You won't earn an average salary on your first years working in the field.
 Look up entry level salaries.
 * You may design another block for when you have attained industry experience and are eligible for a senior salary (average).

 ```java
 else if(i<55) {
   String location = "PR";